The Thylacine: The Cryptid We Drove Extinct.

 The survival position holds that a remnant thylacine population persists in Tasmania's — or even mainland Australia's — remote wilderness, supported by the volume and consistency of sightings, some by experienced bushpeople, and by the genuine difficulty of surveying vast, rugged terrain.
 Claimed Hope is amplified by the moral weight of a human-caused extinction [2].

-The mainstream position, and this archive's, is that the thylacine is extinct: no confirmed evidence has emerged in ninety years, surveys have failed, and the sightings are best explained by misidentification and wishful perception.
-Disputed The vastness of the wilderness keeps a sliver of doubt open, but absence of proof there is not evidence of survival.
+The mainstream position, and this archive's, is that the thylacine is extinct: no confirmed evidence has emerged in ninety years, surveys have failed, and the sightings are best explained by misidentification (dogs, foxes, feral cats, quolls, mangy animals) and wishful perception.
+Disputed The vastness of the wilderness keeps a sliver of doubt open — and, unlike a mythical cryptid, this is a real animal that existed within living memory, so “a few held on” is not absurd on its face — but absence of proof there is not evidence of survival.
 The honest summary is an extinct animal, sincerely mourned and sincerely sought, with no proof it remains [1][2].

 The unanswered questions.